Mygithub1203/packer-centos-7/README.md

   - [VMware Fusion](http://www.vmware.com/products/fusion/) (or Workstation - if you want to build the VMware box)
   - [Ansible](http://docs.ansible.com/intro_installation.html)

+## Assets

+The docker image is hosted on docker hub (see [DockerHub](https://hub.docker.com/r/huitseeker/dl4j-centos7-dev-env/)).
+The vagrant box is hosted on Atlas see ([Atlas](https://atlas.hashicorp.com/huitseeker/boxes/dl4j-build-box)).
+The source code is hosted on GitHub (see [GitHub](https://atlas.hashicorp.com/huitseeker/boxes/dl4j-build-box)).

+The image is provisioned with Packer, using a centos7 base image and an Ansible role.
+The role is on Ansible-Galaxy (see [Galaxy](https://galaxy.ansible.com/huitseeker/java_deps/)).
+And it's compatible not just with CentOS, but with Ubuntu as well.

 ## Usage

 Make sure all the required software (listed above) is installed, then cd to the directory containing this README.md file, and run: